ninianne98/CarrotCakeCMS-Core/README.md

 ### Install Development Tools

 1. **[Visual Studio Community/Pro/Enterprise][IDE]** ([VS 2022 Community][VS2022C])  Typically being developed on VS 2022 Enterprise.
-Requires patch version 17.8 or later, for .Net 8 support.
+Use of [MSBuild for 2022][BUILD22] is also acceptable.
+Both require patch version 17.8 or later, for .Net 8 support.
-1. **[SQL Server Express 2016 (or higher/later)][SQL]** - currently vetted on 2016 Express.
+1. **[SQL Server Express 2016 (or higher/later)][SQL]** - currently vetted on 2016 and 2019 (Express Editions).
 Entity Framework Core 8 does not work with older versions of SQL Server, such as 2014/2012/2008R2 and earlier.
 1. **[SQL Server Management Studio (SSMS)][SSMS]** - required for managing the database

 ### Get the Source Code

 1. Go to the repository ([GitHub][REPO_GH] or [SourceForge][REPO_SF]) in a browser

-1. Download either a GIT or ZIP archive or connect using either a GIT or SVN client
+1. Download either a ZIP archive or connect using either a GIT or SVN client to check out

 ### Open the Project